The Liberty finally are WNBA champions after all these years, becoming the last original franchise from 1997 to grab hold of the trophy.

 Surely, repeating won’t be easy.
 Winning this one wasn’t easy.
 The series against Minnesota could have gone either way, including the finale.

-Four of the five games were decided by five points or less with two going to OT.
-The Liberty led the other game — Game 2 — by just two points with 3 1/2 minutes left before pulling free.
+Four of the five games were decided by five or fewer points, with two going to OT.
+The Liberty led the other game — Game 2 — by only two points with 3 1/2 minutes left before pulling away.

 But they should have much of the core group back that produced the league’s best regular-season record at 32-8.
-Younger players like Sabally and Leonie Fiebich should continue to improve.
+Younger players such as Sabally and Leonie Fiebich should continue to improve.
 And they should have some newcomers.

 2. What is Stewart’s situation?